abedj17/Detect-MBR-Overwrite-Detect-New-Services/README.md

 # Master Boot Record #

-Detecting encrypyion attack mbr(master boot record)
+Detecting encrypyion attack mbr(master boot record), and detecting a new services.